FarronF/limerick-council-meetings/meetings/2021/03/09-Virtual Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare-Rathkeale - 9th February 2021.md

 The Senior Executive Engineer agreed to contact the Road Design Office on the matter

-and to provide and update at the March Meeting.---
+and to provide and update at the March Meeting.
+---
 2

 **2.**